MegaphoneJon/civicrm_kettle_transforms/README.md

 h3. create_prefix_or_suffix

 This transformation will take invalid prefixes and/or suffixes and create them, live, in CiviCRM via the REST API.

+h3. website_cleanup

+Given a contact_id, a url, and a website_type, will return website fields ready for API import.